 If the service does not return active, inspect the recent journal before editing again.

 Socket-auth installs often allow sudo mariadb or sudo mysql without a password prompt.
-If the local admin account uses password authentication instead, drop sudo and add --user plus --password.
+On MySQL-only hosts, use sudo mysql instead.
+If the local admin account uses password authentication, drop sudo and add --user plus --password.

 If no :3307 listener appears and a broader ss check still shows :3306, another later option file is overriding port or the service did not restart with the edited file.